Facebook

 License information was derived automatically

-This horizontal bar chart displays median age (year) by continent using the aggregation average, weighted by population in Australia and New Zealand.
+This bar chart displays median age (year) by demonym using the aggregation average, weighted by population in Australia and New Zealand.
 The data is filtered where the date is 2021.
 The data is about countries per year.

 License information was derived automatically

-This scatter chart displays median age (year) against birth rate (per 1,000 people) in Australia.
+This scatter chart displays forest area (km²) against median age (year) in Australia.
+The data is filtered where the date is 2021.
 The data is about countries per year.